summerhosts/website/docs/Hosts/gridway.io.md

   - Paid host
 ---

-This was a paid-for host that eventually died (it never got much attention)
+This was a paid-for VM host that eventually got rebranded to Verse

 ## Info
 * [Website](https://gridway.io/)